Electoral Boundaries Readjustment Act: 2012 Redistribution

 The 2012 redistribution was the second under the EBRA to not be temporarily suspended.
 This was primarily due to the Government of Stephen Harper having already previously passed an amendment to section 51 of the Constitution Act, 1867 through the Fair Representation Act before the process began.
 The act received royal assent on December 16, 2011, several months before the commissions were established on February 21, 2012, allowing the redistribution to go ahead on schedule.

 2022 Redistribution

-The government of Justin Trudeau proposed the Preserving Provincial Representation in the House of Commons Act, that amended section 51 of the Constitution Act, 1867 and changed seat allocations.
-The bill re-started for the province of Quebec the 10 month deadline to recommend constituency boundaries, but did not change the schedule for any other provinces.
+In 2022, the government of Justin Trudeau passed the Preserving Provincial Representation in the House of Commons Act, that amended section 51 of the Constitution Act, 1867 to require that each province have no fewer seats than what they had in the 43rd Parliament (2019 - 2021).
+This was done to prevent Quebec from losing a seat in the House of Commons with the 2022 redistribution.
+Since the redistribution of the reduced Quebec seats was already underway, the bill re-started for the province of Quebec the 10-month deadline to recommend constituency boundaries, but did not change the schedule for any other provinces.